nin-dark/nin-dark/README.md

-# Hi there 👋, I'm Nin-Dark
+# Hi there 👋, I'm Nikesh Patel

 I'm an aspiring **AI Engineer** passionate about building intelligent systems, solving real-world problems with technology, and continuously learning new things!